imjustabill/hdev-wallpaper/README.md

 hdev-wallpaper
 ==============

-Automatically update your wallpaper with recent images from the [HDEV](http://www.ustream.tv/channel/iss-hdev-payload) camera on the ISS.
-Requires VLC.
+Script that generates a screencap of the [HDEV](http://www.ustream.tv/channel/iss-hdev-payload) camera on the ISS.
+This works with an [IFTTT Recipie](https://ifttt.com/recipes/228742-iss-hdev-android-wallpaper) to update my Android wallpaper.
+Requires VLC & Imagemagick.
 I recommend running the script via cron every 5 mins or so.

-Currently, this only generates a screenshot of the live stream and moves it to your /var/www directory.
-I'm planning on adding detection for black (night time) and gray (no connection) frames, so they are not displayed.
+The script compares every screenshot against a blank image, and the standard "offline" image, and will not publish it if the image is too similar.

 You can see the live version on [my website](http://billeberly.com/hdev/hdev.jpg).

-*Currently broken, due to some Ustream issues.*